PramitDutta1999/Basic-Python-Coding-Exercise/README.md

 # Basic-Python-Coding-Exercise
- This repository contains some basic python coding exercise
+ This repository contains some basic python coding exercise.